ibm-cloud-docs/hybrid-workloads/about.md

 You might have a hybrid setup, but it might not be truly optimized.
 With {{site.data.keyword.satellitelong_notm}}, you can manage all of your environments through a single pane of glass.
 With a unified view, you can deploy and manage workloads seamlessly across your entire infrastructure.
 Eliminate fragmented management and embrace streamlined operations with the following core {{site.data.keyword.Bluemix_notm}} services for hybrid environments.

+### On-premises
+{: #on-prem}

+On-premises refers to computing resources and infrastructure that are physically located within an organization's own facilities, such as a data center, office, or any owned property.

+On-premises solutions are often used for critical applications, sensitive data, or in industries with strict compliance and regulatory requirements.

+### Off-premises
+{: #off-prem}

+Off-premises refers to computing resources that are hosted and managed outside of an organization's physical location.
+This typically includes cloud services provided by third-party vendors.

+Off-premises solutions are commonly used for web applications, storage, disaster recovery, and workloads that require elasticity and scalability.

+### Edge
+{: #edge}

+Edge computing refers to the deployment of computing resources and services closer to the location where data is generated or consumed.
+Edge computing can be considered a mix of both on-premises and off-premises, depending on the deployment context and who owns and manages the infrastructure.

+When edge devices or infrastructure are located on the organization's property, such as in a factory, and are owned and managed by the organization, it is considered on-premises.In cases where edge infrastructure is provided and managed by a third-party service provider, and it is located outside the organization's owned facilities, it can be considered off-premises.

 ## Core {{site.data.keyword.Bluemix_notm}} services for hybrid environments
 {: #services-hybrid}